Test of English as a Foreign Language (TOEFL)

 Use online materials.
 There is an abundance of practice materials and exercises to choose from.
 Another option is to go to a local library and borrow test preparation books.
 If you do this, then be sure that the book is up-to-date; older books may have outdated information and questions.

 On the GlobalExam platform, you can access online 15 trainings for the TOEFL IBT along with vocabulary and grammar study sheets.
-You will find a lot of information on the blog such as the test format, recommandations, resources for your training, testimonials, etc.
+You will find a lot of information on the blog such as the test format, recommandations, best resources for your preparation, testimonials, etc.

 Set goals for yourself and study consistently; sporadic study sessions will not lead to success.